jeffpar/mandelbot/README.md

 - *id*: the unique *id* to use for the generated `<canvas>` element
 - *widthView*: the width of the view canvas, in pixels (default: 200)
-- *heightView*: the height of the view canvas, in pixels (default: 200)
+- *heightView*: the height of the view canvas, in pixels (default: widthView)
 - *widthGrid*: the width of the grid canvas on which numbers will plotted, in pixels (default: widthView)
 - *heightGrid*: the height of the grid canvas on which numbers will plotted, in pixels (default: heightView)
 - *widthStyle*: the width used to display the view canvas (default: auto)